maiska/qubes-doc.rtd/user/templates/debian/debian-upgrade.rst

 ..
 DANGER::

       **Warning:** This page is intended for advanced users only.
-Most users seeking to upgrade should instead install a new Debian template.
-Learn more about the two options here.
+Most users seeking to upgrade should instead :ref:`install a new Debian template <user/templates/debian/debian:installing>`.
+Learn more about the two options :ref:`here <user/templates/debian/debian:upgrading>`.

 This page provides instructions for performing an in-place upgrade of an installed :doc:`Debian Template </user/templates/debian/debian>`.
 If you wish to